VirtusLab/scala-cli/website/docs/commands/basics.md

 ## Piping

-You can just pipe Scala code to `scala-cli` for execution:
+You can also pipe Scala code to `scala-cli` for execution:

 ```bash
 echo 'println("Hello")' | scala-cli -
 # Hello